Benefits of space exploration: Culture and inspiration

 Human Culture exists as a social environment made up by traditions, norms, rules written or unwritten, and social practices.
+Astronaut Jeffrey A. Hoffman stated that space exploration "expands the realm of human experience and of human consciousness".
 Cultures can be specific to groups of any size such as a family or group of friends but also as large as a state or nation.
 The range and diversity of human culture is markedly large.
 International collaboration in the space age brought together different cultures and, as a result, the exchange and advancement of human culture.
 In over fifty years of space travel, the diversity of those working in space and in the field as a whole has dramatically increased from the beginnings of space exploration.
 This progression in diversity brought more cultures into close quarters and resulted in the enrichment of human culture globally.

 The innovation and exploration of the space age has served as an inspiration to humankind.
 Breaking through into space travel, humans leaving Earth and defeating gravity, taking steps on the Moon, and various other achievements were pivotal moments in human cultural development.
 In particular, the scientific and technological advancements stand as an inspiration to the scientific community of students, teachers, and researchers worldwide.
 Moreover, space exploration has also inspired innovative training programs aimed at preschoolers, such as the Future Astronauts Program.
 It is evident that by drawing in the wonder of space together with the knowledge and skills developed through space exploration into classrooms, children can be strongly motivated and empowered from a young age.